Iterative Refinement for Real-Time Multi-Robot Path Planning: Evaluation

-As a technical point, to obtain a fast, scalable, and complete sub-optimal solver with acceptable costs, we combined two solvers: PIBT and PS.
-PIBT, which repeats one-timestep planning for all agents, produces solutions with acceptable costs, however, it is incomplete.
-PS is complete but only allows one agent to move at one timestep, resulting in terrible outcomes compared to the optimal.
+As a technical point, to obtain a fast and scalable sub-optimal solver with acceptable costs and success rate, we combined two solvers: PIBT and PS.
+PIBT, which repeats one-timestep planning for all agents, produces solutions with acceptable costs, however, it sometime fails in one-shot MAPF.
+PS solves MAPF in most cases (see~\cite{de2013push} for details) but only allows one agent to move at one timestep, resulting in terrible outcomes compared to the optimal.
 Although we compress solutions from PS while preserving temporal dependencies of the solution, inspired by techniques in~\cite{honig2016multi}, they are still too inefficient.
 We combine those two as follows.
 First, run PIBT until timestep $\max$$_{a_j \in A} \distone{j}$, the minimum timestep needed for the solution.
 If some agents are not on their goals at that timestep, taking this configuration as a new initial configuration, then obtain the rest of the solution using PS.
 We call this solver \pibtc.
 Since most parts of planning are computed by PIBT, we can expect much better outcomes than those of PS.